 Lancaster is a medium-sized city located in the state of Texas.
 With a population of 38,801 people and six constituent neighborhoods, Lancaster is the 83rd largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lancaster is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lancaster is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lancaster who work in office and administrative support (19.05%), sales jobs (8.13%), and teaching (6.81%).
+There are especially a lot of people living in Lancaster who work in office and administrative support (19.61%), sales jobs (8.34%), and management occupations (6.98%).

-The percentage of adults in Lancaster who are college-educated is close to the national average for all communities of 21.84%: 18.41% of the adults in Lancaster have a bachelor's degree or advanced degree.
+In terms of college education, Lancaster is nearly on par with the US average for all cities of 21.84%: 17.40% of adults 25 and older in Lancaster have a bachelor's degree or advanced degree.